OctopusDeploy/docs/docs/support/get-a-database-backup-and-encrypt-the-master-key.md

 ## Step-by-step guide

-1. Create the database backup
+1. Create the database backup.

 The easiest way to import a database is to restore from a .bak file, and this is the format we will ask for.
 This can be produced from [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/relational-databases/backup-restore/create-a-full-database-backup-sql-server).
 Right-click on the Octopus database, and select *Tasks > Back Up...*, and select the directory where the .bak file will save to.

 ![Backup SQL database in SQL Server Management Studio](sql_server_management_studio_backup_db.png "width=500")

-2. Encrypt your master key
+2. Encrypt your master key.

 :::hint
 You can get your master key using [Octopus Manager](/docs/administration/security/data-encryption.md#Securityandencryption-YourMasterKey) or by using the `show-master-key` command in [Octopus.Server.exe](/docs/api-and-integration/octopus.server.exe-command-line/show-master-key.md).